z41dth3c0d3r/MultiProcExec/README.md

 ### Using a direct path to config file

-/MultiProcExec -p /path/to/your/config.txt
+    MultiProcExec -p /path/to/your/config.txt

 ### Using a predefined config

 1. Set the `PROC_LAUNCHER_CONFIGS` environment variable:

         export PROC_LAUNCHER_CONFIGS=/path/to/your/config/directory

 2. Run the program with the config name:

-./MultiProcExec -c my_project_config
+        MultiProcExec -c my_project_config

 ### Listing commands without execution

     ./MultiProcExec -p /path/to/your/config.txt -s

 ## Configuration File Format